Revere Middle School

 3) How is intervention handled at the Middle School?

-Every student has a period (currently near the end of the day) called Intervention.
+Every student has a period (currently at end of the day) called RISE.
 For some students, this period functions as a study hall, and is an opportunity for students to get a start on their homework.
 For other students who may need additional assistance, they may go meet with any of their teachers to get the extra help needed.
 Students/parents can seek out this help, or the teacher may suggest the student come for help.
 Teachers encourage open communication with the parents if they think additional assistance is needed.

 4) How do parents get information at the Middle School?